TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/README.md

 - The figure below shows the sorted prediction and ground truth from the 20% testing dataset.
 There is a weak prediction power at the higher tail of the ground truth distribution.

  ![2](https://github.com/TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/blob/main/Neural_Nets_prediction_ground_truth_overlay.png)
 - The figure below is the linear regression for comparison.
-Neural Nets work slightly better than the least square method, e.g., 0.88 MAE for linear regression.
+Neural Nets work slightly better than the least square method.
     - R² Score: 0.0180
     - MAE: 0.8935
     - RMSE: 1.5504